FRONTENAC PARK FEES

 Hiking

-A system of beautiful trails weaves its way through the park, taking you over rugged terrain resembling the Canadian Sheild.
+Beautiful trails weave through the park, taking you over rugged terrain resembling the Canadian Sheild.
 There are 12 trails totalling roughly 160 km in length.
 Maps of the park are provided by the Friends of Frontenac, which you can buy at the main park office or online.

 Campsites

 Currently, 51 backcountry campsites are available in Frontenac Provincial Park.
-Many sites can be accessed without any portages if you would rather have a paddle-in site.
+Many sites are accessible without portages if you prefer a paddle-in site.
 Most sites are considered cluster sites, meaning they’re grouped and share the same privy.
 Recently, the park introduced three solo campsites, offering extra privacy.
 Two of the sites are located on Big Salmon Lake, and one of them is located on Clearwater Lake.

-The campsites come with a few extra amenities that are not always offered in backcountry sites, including a food storage bin, outhouses(privy's), tent pads, along with some of the others you’d expect, such as a fire pit with a metal ring, and a picnic table.
+The campsites come with a few extra amenities that are not always offered in backcountry sites, including a food storage bin, outhouses(privy), and tent pads, along with some of the others you’d expect, such as a fire pit with a metal ring, and a picnic table.

-If you want more details on a specific campsite, the Friends of Frontenac have put together some information here.
+If you want more details on a specific campsite, the Friends of Frontenac have included some information here.

 The Frontenac Challenge!

 The Friends of Frontenac, a volunteer group, hosts a few exciting challenges within the park.
-The first one is the Hiker’s challenge, in which participants must complete all of the trails in the park either within a year or within a single month.
+The first one is the Hiker’s Challenge, in which participants must complete all of the trails in the park within a year or a month.
 The second challenge is the All-Season Campers Challenge, where you must camp in the park at least one night a month for twelve consecutive months.
 For more information, visit the Friends of Frontenac website here.

 FRONTENAC PROVINCIAL PARK REGISTRATION AND FEES